daniestevez/pluto-firmware-modifications/README.md

 # Pluto firmware modifications

-Tools and documentation to aid in modifying the ADI ADALM Pluto firmware
+This repository contains tools and documentation to aid in modifying the ADI ADALM Pluto firmware.

 ## Extraction of the Pluto firmware image